-If you are having any side effects during treatment please speak with your treating team.
-Most of the side effects can be controlled or improved with medication.
+If you are having any side effects please speak with your treating team.

-- Most side effects are temporary.
-They can start at any time during your treatment and improve in the weeks after the end of your treatment. - Some side effects may start after your treatment is finished.
+Most side effects are temporary.
+They can start at any time during your treatment and improve in the weeks after the end of your treatment.

+Some side effects may start after your treatment is finished.